pepa65/mnemonic/README.md

 	// Generate a random mnemonic in English with 256 bits of entropy (24 words) m, _ := M.NewRandom(256, mnemonic.English)

-	// Print the mnemonic as a sentence fmt.Println(m.Sentence())
+	// Print the mnemonic as words on a line fmt.Println(m.Sentence())
-	// Print the underlying words
+	// Print the underlying words in an array fmt.Println(m.Words)
-	fmt.Println(m.Words)

-	// Validate the mnemonic
-	valid, _ := M.IsMnemonicValid(M.English, m.Sentence())
+	// Validate the mnemonic (and print word per line) valid, _ := M.IsMnemonicValid(M.English, m.Sentence())
-	fmt.Println(valid)
+	// Print the result of the validation fmt.Println(valid)

 	// Generate a hex-encoded seed from the mnemonic based on "passphrase"